Electrostatic interaction between SARS-CoV-2 virus and charged electret fibre: Acknowledgements

-AB acknowledges funding from the Slovenian Research Agency ARRS (Research Core Funding No.\ P1-0055).
-RP acknowledges funding from the Key project \#12034019 of the National Science Foundation of China.
-AN and LJ acknowledge partial support from the Iran National Science Foundation (grant No. 98022853).
+AB acknowledges funding from the Slovenian Research Agency ARRS (Research Core Funding No.\ P1-0055 and research Grant No.\ J1-9149).
+RP acknowledges funding from the Key project \#12034019 of the National Natural Science Foundation of China.
+AN and LJ acknowledge partial support from the Iran National Science Foundation (grant No.\ 98022853).
 AN acknowledges partial support from the Associateship Scheme of The Abdus Salam International Centre for Theoretical Physics (Trieste, Italy).
 AN thanks the School of Physics, University of Chinese Academy of Sciences, Beijing, for hospitality and travel support.